The conjugacy problem in groups of non-orientable 3-manifolds: Statement of the results

-Note that Theorem A does not follow as an easy consequence of the oriented case; indeed the usual technique which consists in translating the problem to the oriented cover fails to give an immediate answer, for the conjugacy problem can be unsolvable in a group $G$ even when solvable in an index 2 subgroup $H$ (cf. \cite{collins}).
-Note also that we do not only show existence of a solution, but rather give a constructive process to build an algorithm solving the problem.
-Moreover whenever $u,v$ are conjugate the algorithm implicitely produces a conjugating element $h$ such that $u=hvh^{-1}$.\\
+Note that Theorem A does not follow as a corollary of the oriented case; indeed the usual technique that consists in translating the problem to the oriented cover fails to yield a solution, since the conjugacy problem can be unsolvable in a group even when solvable in an index 2 subgroup (cf. \cite{collins}).
+It is worth noting that we do not only show that a solution exists but rather give a constructive process to build an algorithm; moreover when applied to conjugate elements $u$ and $v$ the algorithm implicitly produces a conjugating element $h$, {\sl i.e.} such that $u=hvh^{-1}$.

 Theorem B has several consequences.
-Concerning decision problems relative to boundary subgroups in groups of geometrizable 3-manifolds one obtains: \\ {\bf Theorem C.}\; {\it Let $\M$ be a geometrizable 3-manifold and $\F\subset\partial \M$ a compact connected surface.
-Denote $G=\pi_1(\M)$ and $H=i_*(\pi_1(\F))$; there exists algorithms which decide for any $g\in G$ respectively whether $g\in H$ and whether $g$ is conjugate to an element of $H$.
-Topologically rephrased given any loop $\g$ (resp. $*$-based loop, $*\in \F$) in $\M$ one can decide whether up to homotopy (resp. $*$-fixed homotopy) $\g$ lies in $\F$. }
+First the generalized word and conjugacy problems relative to boundary subgroups are both solvable.
+More precisely: \\ {\bf Theorem C.}\; {\it Let $\M$ be a geometrisable 3-manifold and $\F\subset\partial \M$ a compact connected surface.
+Denote by $G=\pi_1(\M)$ and $H=i_*(\pi_1(\F))$; there exists algorithms that decide for any $g\in G$ respectively whether $g\in H$ and whether $g$ is conjugate to an element of $H$.
+Topologically rephrased given any loop $\g$ (resp. any $*$-based loop for some $*\in \F$) in $\M$ one can decide whether up to homotopy (resp. $*$-fixed homotopy) $\g$ lies in $\F$. }